 - Avoid spending too much and spending when you don’t have to.
 By applying the right travel hacks found here, you can save money when exchanging currency, when accessing the internet, and when quenching your thirst — to name just a few examples.

-1. Roll your clothes instead of folding.
-This saves 3X more space.
+1. Roll your clothes instead of folding them

 Here’s a nice video on how to pack like a pro.